seanshahkarami/clip-app/README.md

 ## Intended Model Use

-Please read the [Model Use](https://huggingface.co/openai/clip-vit-base-patch32#model-use) and evaluate if your use case fits before deploying this model.
+Please read the [Model Use](https://huggingface.co/openai/clip-vit-base-patch32#model-use) section and evaluate if your use case fits before deploying this model.

 ## Usage